Contact Us for a Free Consultation (213) 542-0979

 Best Strategy For Dealing With An Animal Cruelty Case In Los Angeles County

-If an animal is actually killed during an animal cruelty case, the prosecutors will seek severe punishment and will put a lot of pressure on the judges in order to get the conviction and prison time for the defendant.
+Suppose an animal is killed during an animal cruelty case.
+In that case, the prosecutors will seek severe punishment and pressure the judges to get the conviction and prison time for the defendant.

 Defending An Animal Cruelty Case In Los Angeles County